Ministry of Foreign Affairs (Spain): Budget

+In addition, Programme 000X (“Internal Transfers and Disbursements”) is excluded from the analysis, as it consists of transfers between public sector entities and would otherwise lead to double counting and distort the overall budget.

 Audit

 The Ministry's accounts, as well as those of its agencies, are internally audited by the Office of the Comptroller General of the State (IGAE), through a Delegated Comptroller's Office within the Department itself.
 Externally, the Court of Auditors is responsible for auditing expenditures.
 Likewise, the Congress of Deputies and Senate Foreign Affairs Committees exercise political control over the accounts.

+The Ministry's accounts are also subject to scrutiny by the relevant committees of the Congress of Deputies and the Senate.